joseph-levine/all-package-managers-async/README.md

 frustrating when you have six different maangers, all with more security updates tahn you can handle.

-Adding to that headache, many truly stellar tools only come asgit repositories.
+Adding to that headache, many truly stellar tools only come as git repositories.

 Until we have one Package Manager to rule them all, One Package Manager